JavierAntoran/JavierAntoran.github.io/about.md

 redirect_from: "/"
 ---

 I am an incoming PhD student in Machine Learning at the University of Cambridge under the supervision of Dr. José Miguel Hernández-Lobato.
 I'm interested in Bayesian deep learning, representation learning, uncertainty in machine learning and information theory.
 I graduated from the University of Zaragoza in 2018 with an honorary distinction ("premio extraordinario") in Telecommunications Engineering (EE/CS).
-I was awarded an MPhil in Machine Learning by the University of Cambridge in 2019.
+I was awarded an MPhil in Machine Learning with distinction by the University of Cambridge in 2019.
 I also do freelance engineering consulting and am a co-founder of [arisetech.es](http://arisetech.es).
 Bellow are links to some of my recent work.

 ## 2019